-3 Reasons to Help Employees Quit Smoking (And How to Get it Done)
+3 Ways to Help Employees Quit Smoking

-In providing resources and supporting employees in their journeys to quit smoking, employers can build a healthier workforce and a better workplace.
+Providing resources and supporting employees in their journeys to quit smoking, employers can build a healthier workforce and a better workplace.